Atila-M-Schrieber/firmware_deployment/README.md

 - OTA updating inspired by https://github.com/kevinmcaleer/ota
 - Documentation
 - LLMs such as ChatGPT for readme and documentation help
-  - No LLM-generated code was used
+  - No LLM-generated code was used, except occasional testing boilerplate